 If you'd rather experience something more authentically Canarian, take a trip to La Orotava, in Tenerife.
 One of the Canaries' most beautiful old towns, it's a winding maze of quaint, cobbled streets and whitewashed buildings.
 Tucked away in this picturesque labyrinth, you'll find some excellent and unique boutique shops and bustling market stalls selling handcrafted goods and local produce.

 If you're holidaying with children and you're stuck for what to do in the Canary Islands, don't panic: there are some fantastic, family-centric attractions.
 Among the biggest and the best are the various waterparks that are spread across the islands.

 There's a superb selection of things to do in the Canary Islands, for lovers of the Great Outdoors.
 The Timanfaya National Park offers over 50 square kilometres of lunar-style landscape and smouldering lava-fields to explore.
 You can choose to see it from the safety of a coach, or warm things up a bit and take a guided tour on foot.
 There's also the opportunity to eat in the El Diablo restaurant, where diners can enjoy delicious dishes, cooked using geothermal heat!

-If you’d prefer things a little cooler, there are boat-trips from virtually all the Canary Islands, allowing you to go dolphin-spotting, snorkelling or even scuba-diving, to explore the stunning coral reefs.
-The sea around the islands is also home to varieties of sea-turtle, which can often be seen bobbing about in the waves or scraping their way along the sands.
+If you'd prefer things a little cooler, there are boat trips from virtually all the Canary Islands, allowing you to go dolphin-spotting, snorkelling or even scuba-diving, to explore the stunning coral reefs.
+The sea around the Canaries is also home to varieties of sea turtle, which can often be seen bobbing about in the waves or scraping their way along the sands.

 Whatever your interests, there's a bounty of things to do in the Canary Islands, helping to make your break that much more memorable.